afourney/hamkit/packages/itu-prefixes/README.md

 > `itu_prefixes` is part of the [`hamkit`](https://pypi.org/project/hamkit/) collection of modules.
 You can use it standalone (see below) if ITU prefix functionality is all that you need.
 Alternatively, install the entire collection with `pip install hamkit`.

+### A simple library to work with ITU call sign prefixes

 ```console
 pip install itu-prefixes
 ```

-A simple library to work with ITU call sign prefixes.

 #### call\_sign\_to\_country
 To determine which country likely issued a call sign, you can do: